Debridement is the removal of unhealthy tissue from a wound. It will improve wound healing. There are different ways to do debridement.

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will talk to you about possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will discuss problems that could happen such as:

-Things that may increase the chance of problems include:
+Things that may raise the risk of problems are:

 Anesthesia may be used for deep wounds.
 Local anesthesia will numb the area.
-General anesthesia will block pain and you will be asleep.
+General anesthesia will make you sleep.

-The area will be cleaned and prepared.
 There are different types of debridement.
-The treatment plan will often include more than one step.
-Methods may be surgical or non-surgical.
+Treatment may include more than one step.
+Methods may be:

-In surgery, tools will be used to cut away areas of dead tissue.
-It may be used on large, deep, or painful wounds.
+Surgery—often used on large, deep, or painful wounds.
+Tools will be used to remove dead tissue.
 Some wounds may need help to close after tissue is removed.
-An area of skin will be removed from another area of the body and placed on the wound.
-It can help the wound heal closed.
+To do this, some skin will be removed from another area of the body and placed on the wound.

-Non-surgical methods will use medicine or water to remove dead tissue.
+Non-surgical—will use medicine or water to remove dead tissue.
 Medical whirlpool or syringes may be used to brush away dead skin.
 Wet to dry dressing is another option.
 A wet dressing is packed in the wound and left until it is dry.
 When the dry dressing is pulled away it will take dead tissue with it.

 A medicine may also be used over the wound.
 It will help to dissolve dead tissue.
-It can also help your body heal the wound itself.
+It can also help the body heal the wound itself.
 All methods may need to be repeated several times.

 Surgical debridement is the quickest method.
 Nonsurgical debridement may take 2 to 6 weeks or longer.

 It may take the wound many weeks to heal.
-Wound care will need to be continued at home.
+Wound care will need to continue at home.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 VNAA—Visiting Nurse Associations of America